Alfred Apps: Frontline candidate to backroom power broker

-Having been a key supporter of John Turner's leadership bid, Apps stood as a Liberal candidate in both federal elections during Turner leadership, in 1984 and 1988, in his home riding of Oxford, a largely rural riding covering a portion of Brant country where Apps is from.
-A district where the Liberals were routinely trounced by conservative with margin of 20 to 50 points since the party last held the seat under McKenzie King, it would be considered a very long shot even if the Liberals were to win a robust majority mandate.
-Apps was defeated by three-term incumbent Progressive Conservative Bruce Halliday by significant margin in 1984, when the Liberals suffered its worst defeat in history up to that point.
-Apps however came within 3% of ousting Halliday in 1988.
-Apps' votes tally in 1988 was a new high watermark for the Liberals in the district, and was only surpassed once in the following decades, by Liberal MP John Finley in the subsequent 1993 election when the Liberals won 98 of Ontario's 99 seats in a landslide victory.
-After that one instance, the tally would not be reached again until 2015 after the voters roll of the district has grown substantially larger.
+Having been a key supporter of John Turner's leadership bid, Apps was persuaded to stand as a Liberal candidate in both federal elections during Turner's leadership, in 1984 and 1988, in his home riding of Oxford, a largely rural riding covering a portion of Brant country where Apps was raised.
+Oxford is a district where the Liberals had been routinely trounced by conservative with margins of 20 to 50 percentage points.
+The party last held the seat under McKenzie King and, as such, the prospects for an Apps victory were extremely slim even if the Liberals were to win a robust majority mandate.
+Apps was defeated by three-term incumbent Progressive Conservative Bruce Halliday by significant margin in 1984, when the Liberals suffered their worst defeat in history up to that point.
+However, Apps came within 3% of ousting Halliday in 1988.
+Apps' vote tally in 1988 was a new high watermark for the Liberals in the district, and was only surpassed once in the following decades, when Liberal MP John Baird Finlay (Apps' former high school principal) won the riding in the subsequent 1993 election, when the Liberals won 98 of Ontario's 99 seats in a landslide victory.
+The Liberals held the seat until 2004, when Finley retired but, since then, the Conservatives have retained the seat without interruption.

 During the 1993 federal election that returned the Liberals to power, Apps worked with Ontario campaign chair Senator David Smith leading the Liberals' candidate recruitment and election readiness effort for Greater Toronto Area.
 The Liberals swept all seats in Greater Toronto and all but one seat in Ontario in that election.

 Apps was instrumental in recruiting a number of prominent Liberal politicians into public life including former Prime Minister Paul Martin, former Liberal Leader Michael Ignatieff and the first female black Member of Parliament and Cabinet Minister, Jean Augustine.
 He was also a backer of Ignatieff's 2006 and 2008 Liberal leadership bids.